 The bill also aims to prevent phoenix activity by cracking down on ‘shadow directors’ who’ve been banned from running construction companies but still manage to pull the strings from behind the scenes.

-Expanding the financial investigation powers of the Queensland Building and Construction Commission (QBCC) is one way to ensure that small and medium construction businesses are always paid the full amount on time, according to Mick de Brenni, the Minister for Housing and Public Works.
+Expanding the financial investigation powers of the Queensland Building and Construction Commission (QBCC) is one way to ensure that small and medium construction businesses are always paid the full amount on time, according to Mick de Brenni, the

 “For too long the building and construction industry has operated by pushing the majority of the risk for projects onto subcontractors—often family run businesses,” Mr de Brenni said.